theusaf/kahoot-winner/README.md

 - `full-export.json` (The full JSON object with all the kahoots.)
 - `full-export-sectioned.json` (The full JSON object, split into 255 parts ("00" - "ff").)
 - `full-export-keys.json` (The list of keys to use.)
-- `full-export-zip.zip` A zip file with sub directories (00 - ff) containing json quiz objects.
+- `json.zip` A zip file with sub directories (00 - ff) containing json quiz objects.

 ## Reformat for use in non-gui devices
 Simply append `--disable-electron` when starting the app: